crate/services-docs/docs/tutorials/cluster-deployment/stripe.rst

 Credit card
 -----------

-You can find the cards accepted by Crate.io at the bottom right part of the screen.
-When you have filled out the necessary information, click *Deploy Cluster* below it to deploy your cluster.
+You can find the credit card types accepted by Crate.io at the bottom right part of the screen.
+When you have filled out the necessary information, select *Deploy Cluster* below it to deploy your cluster.
 Do not forget to accept the financial authorization by ticking the box at the bottom.